-	Ljajic continued to cause the hosts' defence all kinds of trouble and he got a good chance to double his personal tally after being set up by Iturbe in the 72nd minute, but he blasted his attempt over the bar.
+Ljajic continued to cause the host's defense all kinds of trouble and he got a good chance to double his personal tally after being set up by Iturbe in the 72nd minute, but he blasted his attempt over the bar.

-Roma remain second in Serie A, but have fallen seven points behind leaders Juventus.
+Roma remains second in Serie A but has fallen seven points behind leader Juventus.

-Fiorentina, meanwhile, sit sixth in the table with 31 points from 20 games.
+Fiorentina, meanwhile, sits sixth in the table with 31 points from 20 games.